The DeFi Growth Funnel Explained: From First Visit to Revenue

 Mapping funnel stages to chain level events reduces ambiguity because each step is verifiable and auditable.

-Funnel instrumentation: what to track at each stage
+How to measure funnels and what to track at each stage

 Tracking only traffic or wallet connections leads to shallow insights.
 Tracking contract interactions and capital retention reveals where growth actually compounds.